channi23/json-schema-ecosystem-observability-poc/docs/DETAILED_OVERVIEW.md

 - repository count may grow even if implementations are inconsistent

 By combining metrics across **adoption, breadth, quality, and evolution**, the system provides a more complete view of the ecosystem.

 ---

-# Future Extensions

-This Proof of Concept focuses on a minimal but meaningful set of metrics.

-Possible future extensions include:

-- dependency graph analysis for ecosystem reach
-- contributor activity metrics
-- release frequency of implementations
-- ecosystem network visualization

-These additional signals could further improve ecosystem observability.

----